Cumbria: Education

 The University of Cumbria is one of the UK's newest universities, having been established in 2007.
-It is at present the only university in Cumbria and has campuses across the county, together with Lancaster and London.
+It is at present the only university based in Cumbria and has campuses across the county, together with Lancaster and London.

 Transport

 Road

 The M6 is the only motorway that runs through Cumbria.
 Kendal and Penrith are amongst its primary destinations.
 Further north it becomes the A74(M) at the border with Scotland north of Carlisle.
 Major A roads within Cumbria include:

 Several bus companies run services in Cumbria serving the main towns and villages in the county, with some services running to neighbouring areas such as Lancaster.
-Stagecoach North West is the largest; it has depots in Barrow-in-Furness, Carlisle, Kendal and Workington.
+Stagecoach Cumbria & North Lancashire is the largest; it has depots in Barrow-in-Furness, Carlisle, Kendal and Workington.
 Stagecoach's flagship X6 route connects Barrow-in-Furness and Kendal in south Cumbria.

-Ports
+Air

 There are only two airports in the county: Carlisle Lake District and Barrow/Walney Island.
 Both airports formerly served scheduled passenger flights and both are proposing expansions and renovations to handle domestic and European flights in the near future.
 The nearest international airports to south Cumbria are Blackpool, Manchester, Liverpool John Lennon and Teesside.
 North Cumbria is closer to Newcastle, Glasgow Prestwick and Glasgow International.

+Ports

 Barrow-in-Furness is one of the country's largest shipbuilding centres, but the Port of Barrow is only minor, operated by Associated British Ports alongside the Port of Silloth in Allerdale.
 There are no ferry links from any port or harbour along the Cumbria coast.